shakaran/scripts/README.md

 If some ip has bad format, you can inspect the generated file ban_ips_wrong.txt.

 * setup-jhbuild: is a bash script for easy install jhbuild

+* setup-git-bz: is a bash script for easy install git-bz